Key Takeaways

 5. Play Longer Time Controls

 Visualization is trained through use.
 In a 3-minute blitz game, you don't calculate anything — you react.
-In a 15+10 game, you're forced to calculate, hold positions mentally, and verify your results.
+In a 15+10 game, you're forced to calculate, hold positions mentally, and verify your results (this is why time control choice matters for improvement).
 Every move where you actually calculate is a rep.

 How Deep Should You Calculate?